- Should they go to university or college?

 What is the fee?

-The fee is R2250 per learner and includes the 3 – 3.5 assessment session, 1 hour personalised feedback and comprehensive report.
+The fee is R1800 per learner and includes the 3 – 3.5 assessment session, 1 hour personalised feedback and comprehensive report.
 The fee is payable in full prior to the assessment taking place.
+In certain situations a payment plan may be negotiated.
+This will be discussed with the parent during the first consultation.

 Can I claim this from medical aid?